 Alcohol tips the reward system into a runaway state that constantly increases the intensity of the compulsion to drink, our memory becomes biased to favour drinking, then our brain adapts to offset the impairment caused by regular drinking and this changes our mood.
 These are the direct ways that alcohol affects our body and brain.
 But this book is not about alcohol, it is about alcohol-ism and alcoholism isn’t just a set of hidden mental processes and chemical changes in the brain, it has psychological consequences too: alcoholism radically alters how we feel about ourselves and our place in the world.

 Holding two beliefs that contradict each other causes an inner distress known as “cognitive dissonance”.
 Our minds need information to be resolved and orderly because lack of certainty in the wild can be fatal, so when we have two contradictory pieces of information then our mind tries to remove one or other of the conflicting ideas.
-The way our mind deals with unresolved information is to bring it to the forefront for further consideration; worry isn’t some haphazard occurrence, it is our mind trying to clarify conflicting information.
+The way our mind deals with unresolved information is to bring it to the forefront for further consideration; worry isn’t some haphazard occurrence, it is our mind trying to clarify unsatisfactory information.
 When we worry about something then all related information is compared to the problem to try and resolve it, but when it comes to alcohol our mind tries to reconcile the irreconcilable.
 The inner distress comes from the contradictory ideas “drinking is good” and “drinking is bad”.
 Both are completely verifiable but they can’t possibly both be true.
 Information supporting “drinking is bad” is real and demonstrable; people tell us (directly or indirectly) that our drinking isn’t normal, and we know ourselves that what they say has some truth to it.
 We also know within ourselves that our drinking is causing us to do things we wish we didn’t and is causing bad things to happen.
-The idea that “drinking is bad” is entirely evidence based but it is totally at odds with “drinking is good” which has been incredibly deeply learned over a long period of time and fixed in place by countless powerful dopamine surges.
-But “drinking is good” is flawed knowledge.
-Drinking might once have been a genuinely enjoyable experience at first but those days are long gone.
-Once we start to become alcohol-tolerant then our mood lowers and we need to drink increasingly more before we experience experience any lift in our spirits.
+The idea that “drinking is bad” is entirely evidence based but it is totally at odds with “drinking is good” which has been incredibly deeply learned over a long period of time because it is fixed in place by elevated dopamine levels that accompanied the drinking sessions.
+But “drinking is good” is flawed memory; it is an amplification and fixation of the brief respites that alcohol gives us from the distress that is itself caused by alcohol.
+Drinking might once have been a genuinely enjoyable experience but those days are long gone.
+Once we start to become alcohol-tolerant then our mood lowers and we need to drink increasingly more before we experience any lift in our spirits.
 Eventually our mood becomes so depressed by alcohol-tolerance that we can’t drink enough to become happy.
-But we still get a dopamine surge each time we take our first drink and even though drinking no longer brings happiness that dopamine surge still reinforces the memory “drinking is good”.
-This memory is reinforced without any supporting evidence of good times, places, events, or people, it exists exclusively as a powerful idea, yet it is something we come to know more firmly than anything else.
+But even though drinking no longer brings real happiness that elevated dopamine level still reinforces the memory “drinking is good” because life is better than it was before we drank.
+The memory is shared across a plethora of places, times and occasions but the consistent theme linking them all is that drinking is a good thing and this becomes something we come to know more firmly than anything else.
 The power of this feeling and the absence of supporting detail are simple to demonstrate.
-If we went to a Doctor for some problem and they prescribed a medicine that meant we had to stop drinking for 3 three months then we would be completely horror-struck.
+If we went to a Doctor for some problem and they prescribed a medicine that meant we had to stop drinking for three months then we would be completely horror-struck.
 There is no supporting reason or rationale for this reaction, there is only instant and overwhelming fear.
-All logic and information support taking the medication, but this doesn’t prevent instant reaction of horror: the strength of the emotion associated with stopping drinking overwhelms the logic.
+All logic and information support taking the medication but this doesn’t prevent the instant reaction of horror: the strength of the emotion associated with stopping drinking overwhelms the logic.
 The difficulty our mind has in resolving the conflict between “drinking is good” and “drinking is bad” is that only one side is negotiable.
-As we drink more the evidence that “drinking is bad” mounts and becomes irrefutable but the inner knowledge that “drinking is good” is still being reinforced even though nothing good is happening.
+As we drink more the evidence that “drinking is bad” mounts and becomes irrefutable but the inner knowledge that “drinking is good” is still being reinforced.
 As our circumstances worsen the two positions become even further polarised and the stress caused by this dissonance becomes increasingly severe.
 But this internal turmoil is only one source of alcohol-related distress, there are others; secrets, lies, guilt and shame.

 The stress we suffer with secrets is that for every secret there is the worry that it will be discovered; fear we will be seen somewhere we’re not supposed to be, fear our hidden drink supply will be found, fear we will be discovered drinking secretly and so on.
 But we don’t just accumulate secrets from trying to hide our drinking we also make them from the consequences of drinking.
 While we are drunk our judgement is so impaired that we do things we would never normally do, we do things we are deeply ashamed of, and we add these guilty secrets to the ones we already have.
 Holding secrets is its own mental burden but concealing these secrets also involves lies, and these too have to be guarded.
 As our secrets and lies grow in number and magnitude so does the effort involved in keeping them, and this burden builds into a persistent sense of fear; fear that our secrets and lies will be discovered and fear that we will be exposed as not the person we present ourselves to be.